 Kathleen Sheridan, PhD

 Kathleen M. Sheridan is an associate professor in the department of Educational Psychology.
 Dr. Sheridan received her PhD in Child and Family Studies from the University of Wisconsin-Madison and her MA from Washington University in St. Louis.
-Some of her research interests include early math literacy, professional development for early childhood teachers and caregivers, online learning and course development in higher education, teacher presence in online courses.
+Her research interests include early math literacy, professional development for early childhood educators, online learning and course development in higher education, and teacher presence in online courses.
 Sheridan has been published in leading academic journals, delivered keynote speeches, and has presented her work at workshops and at national and international conferences.

 Sheridan, K., Kelly, M. A., & Bentz, D. T. (2013).
 A Follow-Up Study of the Indicators of Teaching Presence Critical to Students in Online Courses.
 In Z. Akyol, & D. Garrison (Eds.), Educational Communities of Inquiry: Theoretical Framework, Research and Practice (pp. 67-83).
 Hershey, PA: Information Science Reference. doi:10.4018/978-1-4666-2110-7.ch005

 Sheridan K., & Kelly M. (2011).
 Teaching Early Childhood Education Students through Interactive Scenario-Based Online Course Design.
 Journal of Early Childhood Teacher Education, 33(1), 73-84.